inet-framework/inet-tutorials/wireless/doc/step13.rst

 just a matter of changing its ``pathLossType`` parameter from the default :ned:`FreeSpacePathLoss` to :ned:`TwoRayGroundReflection`.
-(Further options include :ned:`RayleighFading`, :ned:`RicianFading`, :ned:`LogNormalShadowing` and some others.)
+(Further options include :ned:`RayleighFading`, :ned:`RicianFading`, :ned:`LogNormalShadowing`, and some others.)

 The two-ray ground reflection model uses the altitudes of the transmitter and the receiver antennas above the ground as input.
-To compute the altitude, we need the hosts' (x,y,z) positions, and the ground's elevation at those points.
+To compute the altitude, we need the hosts' (x,y,z) positions and the ground's elevation at those points.
 The z coordinates of hosts have been set to 1.7m in an earlier step.
 The ground's elevation is defined by the ground model. which is part of the physical environment model.

-In this model, we'll use :ned:`FlatGround` for ground model, and specify it to the ``physicalEnvironment`` module.
+In this model, we'll use :ned:`FlatGround` for the ground model, and specify it to the ``physicalEnvironment`` module.
 (Note that we added ``physicalEnvironment`` to the network when we introduced obstacles.)
 The ground's elevation is the ``elevation`` parameter of :ned:`FlatGround`.